Monday, December 27, 2021

 I stand closer than ever, at the edge of eternity’s pool.
 As I begin to walk out on the creaky diving board of advanced adulthood, I have no fear.
 God stands with me, holding my wrinkled hand with a strength that only the love and focus of His grace, and my experience, bring.

 Almighty Father, we know that old age comes from You, leads to You, and will touch me at Your will.
-Grant me to serve You, proclaim You, and to glorify You through all the time that remains to my earthly life.
+Grant me to serve You, proclaim You, and glorify You through all the time that remains in my earthly life.
 Amen

 Monday, November 29, 2021